How many carbohydrates do you have to eat to lose weight?

 - 1-2 pieces of fruit a day.
 More is optional (s.o.).

-- Starchy vegetable to top up.
+- Starchy vegetables to top up.
 These carbohydrates are your X-factor.
 You are using them to cover any remaining gaps in your calorie needs.
 This is particularly important when you have achieved the desired body fat content and want to produce an energy surplus for muscle build-up.
 Or if you are very active.
 The same applies to whole grain.

 - Processed carbohydrates are luxury and enjoyment.
 You can do well without them and you can install them as part of the 90/10 rule.